mcoram/primrec/usage.md

 Or load and run predict-extension.rkt in DrRacket and execute "(main)" To compute the primitive recursive function listings that it uses, run pr04 from the command line like so: racket -t pr04.rkt -m >out/functions-full.log
+Browse the progress on the log with: tail -f out/functions-full.log